patanfazu/Internship_for-reactjs/README.md

 # Internship_for_reactjs
-My Internship of  APSSDC srm internship for react js
+My internship for react js in APSSDC from SRM AP.